BenjaminShinar/Books-Resources/udemy_az900/README.md

 there are also regional differences, some regions cost more to operate in.
 </details>

-## Benfits of Cloud Computing
+## Benefits of Cloud Computing
 <details>
 <summary>

 </summary>

 - high availability
-- relability and predictability
+- reliability and predictability
 - security and governance
 - manageability

 > Benefits
 > - cost saving (both real and accounting)
 > - availability and scalability
-> - relability and predictability
+> - reliability and predictability
 > - security and governance
 > - manageability
-> - globabl reach
+> - global reach
 > - range or ready on-demand services
 > - range of tools